XaviArnaus/pyxavi/README.md

 This package contains a set of modules, divided by functionality.

+## The `Dictionary` module

+A class to bring some extras to work with `dict` object files, like getter and setter, checks, and a way to trasverse the object with keys like `family.category.parameter1.subparameter2`

-## The `storage` module
+## The `Storage` module

 A class to bring a basic load/write, get/set behaviour for key/value file based storage.
-Under the hood it uses YAML files so they're human readable.
+Under the hood it uses YAML files so they're human readable and inherits from the `Dictionary` module to enable easy data manipulation.

-What makes it special is the ability to read and write hierarchical keys like `family.category.parameter1`

-## The `config` module
+## The `Config` module

-A class for read-only config values inheriting from the `storage` module.
+A class for read-only config values inheriting from the `Storage` module.

-## The `logger` module
+## The `Logger` module

-A class that helps setting up a built-in logger based on the configuration in a file, handled by the `config` module.
+A class that helps setting up a built-in logger based on the configuration in a file, handled by the `Config` module.

 For example, a `config.yaml` with parameters to configure the logger would look like this:
 ```yaml